Audi A3 Sportback Review 2023

 Audi A3 Sportback At A Glance

-The Audi A3 Sportback is an upmarket relation to the new Volkswagen Golf, set to rival the Mercedes-Benz A-Class and BMW 1 Series It has a high class interior including a clever Virtual Cockpit instrument display and a 10.1-inch touchscreen media display in the centre of the dash.
-It features the usual array of Volkswagen Group engines including a 1.5-litre petrol and 2.0-litre diesel, while a plug-in hybrid will follow.
-All models are generously equipped with the range made up of Technik, Sport and S line models.
-While the Audi A3 does represent good value for money, you do pay more for the higher quality finish compared to the Volkswagen Golf.
+The Audi A3 Sportback is an upmarket relation to the new Volkswagen Golf, set to rival the Mercedes-Benz A-Class and BMW 1 Series.
+It has a high class interior including a clever Virtual Cockpit instrument display and a 10.1-inch touchscreen media display in the centre of the dash.
+It features the usual array of Volkswagen Group engines including a 1.5-litre petrol and 2.0-litre diesel, as well as a plug-in hybrid.
+All models are generously equipped with the range made up of Sport, S line, and Black Edition models.
+While the Audi A3 represents good value for money, you do pay more for the higher quality finish compared to the Volkswagen Golf.
+Read on for our full review of the Audi A3 Sportback.

-The Audi A3 Sportback is a strong alternative to premium small cars like the BMW 1 Series and Mercedes-Benz A-Class.
-Now in its fourth generation, Audi’s best-selling model has been updated for 2020, with fresh new looks and a tech-packed interior.
+The Audi A3 Sportback is a strong alternative to premium hatchbacks like the BMW 1 Series and Mercedes-Benz A-Class.
+Now in its fourth generation, Audi’s best-selling model was updated in 2020, with fresh new looks and a tech-packed interior.

-Just like the new Volkswagen Golf, SEAT Leon and Skoda Octavia (all of which it shares a platform with), the biggest change to the Audi A3 is its interior.
+Just like the Volkswagen Golf, SEAT Leon and Skoda Octavia (all of which it shares a platform with), the biggest change over its predecessor is to the Audi A3 is its interior.
 It features a driver-focused cockpit, with a 10.25-inch digital display as standard in place of regular dials, and a 10.1-inch infotainment screen across the range.

-Buyers can initially choose from three trim levels: Technik, Sport and S line (Edition 1 and Vorsprung will follow).
+Buyers can initially choose from three trim levels: Sport, S line, and Black Edition.
 All models are well-equipped, with even the entry-level model getting rear parking sensors, cruise control and LED headlights.

-Initially, the Audi A3 will be offered with two engines: a 1.5-litre (150PS) petrol combined with a six-speed manual gearbox, and a 2.0-litre (also 150PS) diesel with a seven-speed S tronic automatic gearbox.
+The Audi A3 offers three engines: petrol 1.0 litre with 110Ps or a 1.5-litre with 150PS combined with a six-speed manual gearbox or a seven-speed automatic transmission.
+There is also a 2.0-litre 150PS turbodiesel with a seven-speed S tronic automatic gearbox.

 Which one you should pick depends on how many miles you cover, but the diesel suits the A3 well and makes light work of motorway journeys.
 It's also incredibly refined, helped in part by a new acoustic windscreen fitted as standard across the range.